razoumov/chapel/chapel.md

 **Answer**: the first one will run on multiple locales in parallel, whereas the second will run in parallel on multiple threads on locale 0 only, since "mesh" is defined on locale 0.

+The code above will produce something like this:

  0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0
  0.0 2.36954e-17 2.79367e-13 1.44716e-10 3.29371e-09 3.29371e-09 1.44716e-10 2.79367e-13 2.36954e-17 0.0
  0.0 2.79367e-13 3.29371e-09 1.70619e-06 3.88326e-05 3.88326e-05 1.70619e-06 3.29371e-09 2.79367e-13 0.0